DreamWorks Internship | Join USA’s Leading Animation Studio

 • Depending on the role, internships can be remote, hybrid, or in-person at DreamWorks HQ in Glendale, California

-Unfortunately, DreamWorks doesn’t offer internships for high school students, but don’t stress since there are plenty of ways to start learning animation and building your skills before college.
+Unfortunately, DreamWorks doesn’t offer internships for high school students, but don’t stress, since there are plenty of ways to start learning animation and building your skills before college.
 Here’s how you can start getting the experience right now:

-1. DreamWorks Animation Summer Camps & Workshops
+DreamWorks Animation Summer Camps & Workshops

 Sometimes, DreamWorks partners with animation schools to offer summer workshops and online courses.
 These programs are great for learning storyboarding, character design, and animation fundamentals.
-Keep an eye out for collaborations with art schools or virtual training programs!

-1. Free & Affordable Online Learning
+Free & Affordable Online Learning

 Want to learn animation without spending a lot of money?
 Here are some of the best free ways to start learning: